 For a list of acceptable and non-acceptable recyclable materials click here for the recycling guide.

 You can find out what to do with many items by visiting the South Utah Valley Solid Waste District's webpage at suvswd.org and clicking on the "what to do with" tab.

-There is a Household Hazardous Waste Collection Day on April 14, 2018, at the Provo Towne Centre Mall west parking lot from 9 am - 3 pm for Utah County residents.
+There is a Household Hazardous Waste Collection Day typically on the second Saturday in April at the Provo Towne Centre Mall west parking lot from 9 am - 3 pm for Utah County residents.
 See the list of what to bring and what not to bring.
-(The 2018 flyer will be attached as soon as it is available.)